-The unique features of air vacuums produce very large lifting strength, making them a terrific option for lifting heavy, or dense items.
+The unique features of air vacuums produce immense lifting strength, making them a terrific option for lifting heavy or dense items.

 Question 4: What’s the Maximum Capacity?

-Another very important question to ask when buying an industrial vacuum is what type of capacity will you need.
-Unlike vacuums that store collected material inside of a small dust bag and require frequent changing, industrial vacuums are designed to simplify this process by offering larger volumes and capacities.
+Another important question to ask when buying an industrial vacuum is what type of capacity you will need.
+Unlike vacuums that store collected material inside a small dust bag and require frequent changing, industrial vacuums are designed to simplify this process by offering larger volumes and capacities.

-Goodway offers several high-quality industrial vacuums for both, wet and dry loads ranging in up to 55 gallons of capacity, so you can choose wisely for current and anticipated future needs.
+Goodway offers several high-quality industrial vacuums for wet and dry loads ranging in up to 55 gallons of capacity so that you can choose wisely for current and anticipated future needs.

-- Dry vacuums are designed to lift dry loads, like fine powders, or dust and can collect and recover these particles through the use of a filter.
-When selecting a wet vacuum, consider features, like tilting tanks, or pumps for easier removal of accumulated liquids.
+- Dry vacuums are designed to lift dry loads, like fine powders, or dust and collect and recover these particles through a filter.
+When selecting a wet vacuum, consider features like tilting tanks or pumps for easier removal of accumulated liquids.